mogilvie/GdprBundle/README.md

 - [x] Generate a summary report of all entity parameters and GDPR annotations.

 ### Version 2
-Version 2 will use a new PersonalData entity to store the GDPR parameters associated with the personal data parameter.
+Version 2 uses a PersonalData entity to store the GDPR parameters associated with the personal data parameter.

-A custom twig function will then be used to:
+A custom twig function can be used to:
 - Decrypt any encrypted data
 - Display current data in its correct format.
 - Display deleted/aggregated/annonymised data once it has been sanitised

 Version 2 Features:

-- [ ] Create a storage entity
+- [x] Create a storage entity
-- [ ] Create twig templates for entity to handle displaying expired data.
+- [x] Create twig templates for entity to handle displaying expired data.
-- [ ] Create a migration command to create new database fields, and convert PersonalData attributes to PersonalData entity rows.
+- [x] Create a migration command to create new database fields, and convert PersonalData attributes to PersonalData entity rows.
 - [ ] Create disposal classes and service
 - [ ] Create a command to dispose of data
 - [ ] Implement a cron task to dispose of data